Manana101/Find-the-Sun/README.md

 Application was created as a final project for http://coderslab.pl/ "Become Front-End developer" bootcamp.

+I would really appreciate your feedback!
+If you have any suggestions, please contact me on GitHub (https://github.com/Manana101/) or LinkedIn (https://www.linkedin.com/in/mananajaworska/).

 Application is built on React 15.4.0 and uses various npm packages listed in https://github.com/Manana101/Find-the-Sun/blob/master/package.json

 Languages used: HTML5, CSS3, Sass, ECMAScript 5, ECMAScript 6, ECMAScript 7, JSX.

 Databases used: local (json), external API (https://www.apixu.com/).

 Servers used for demo: Apache, json-server.

 **Limitations**